In this article, we will be going over the art of mixing music and how you can use it to make yourself a better musician!

 Compression is used in multiple ways.
 However, the most important reason for using this plugin is to even out the dynamics of individual recordings.

 For example, if we record a singing performance there will always be parts which are louder or softer than others.
 This is due to the composition and stylistic reasons of a track.

 However, for a listener, this constant dynamic shift can create a distraction from the essence of the song.
 Compression allows us to even out these dynamics.

 Compressors are possibly the most mysterious plugins/tools for mixing.
 Even though it only has 3 to 4 controls, the combination of various settings can baffle inexperienced mix engineers.

 To learn more about compression, check out our article on Audio Compression.

 Once the cleanup and balancing of frequencies and dynamics are done, we can move on to the ‘effects’.

 Due to digital advancements, there are many plugins offering various effects.
 However, Reverb and Delay are the 2 most common effects being used in contemporary music.

 To learn more about reverb, make sure to check out our article on Reverb In Music Production & Mixing.

-The next step is panning.
-Hopefully by this time your mix sounds good and balanced!
+The next step is planning.
+Hopefully by this time, your mix sounds good and balanced!